 Day 4: Transfer to Papallacta, Heal Body & Soul in Its Hot Springs

 Get ready to ease those tired muscles as you travel southeast to the hot springs of Papallacta, where you'll stay for the night.
 Upon arrival, check into the resort and head to the volcanic mineral waters.
 Located at 10,660 feet (3,250 m), this resort has nine warm and three cold pools at various temperatures.
 The on-site spa offers multiple health and beauty treatments, including hydromassage that can improve circulation, a chocolate body wrap, a Turkish steam bath, and a mud wrap.
-Your room will have direct access to the pools, so you can let go and allow the soothing waters to work their relaxing and therapeutic magic on you.Later on, relax with a drink by the fireplace in the bar and then migrate to the hotel's restaurant to enjoy local cuisine or international specialties made with produce from the gardens on site.
+Your room will have direct access to the pools, so you can let go and allow the soothing waters to work their relaxing and therapeutic magic on you.Later on, relax with a drink by the fireplace in the bar and then migrate to the hotel's restaurant to enjoy local cuisine or international specialties made with produce from the gardens.
 The area also has numerous restaurants if you prefer to eat outside of the complex.

 Day 5: Transfer to Cotopaxi, Hike in Cotopaxi National Park